Quick Summary:

 Long-Term Financial Planning

 The old tax regime promotes disciplined saving and wealth building through tax-linked investments.
-If you’re aiming to build long-term financial security, this structure may align better with your goals.
+This structure may align better with your goals if you aim to build long-term financial security.

 New Versus Old Tax Regime: Which is Better for You?